 - Khmer Surin – If you’re looking for traditional Cambodian food, visit Khmer Surin.
 Consider sitting on the second level and you can even sit on the ground with pillows.
 We enjoyed the moist and flavorful fish amok at the restaurant.

 Read More: Learn How to Cook Cambodian Food

 Battambang, Cambodia (1 day)

 Battambang is less visited by tourists even though it is the city with the second largest population in Cambodia.
-The sleepy, small town is a 6+ hour bus ride from Phnom Penh.
-The main area with the shops and restaurants has colonial architecture and cool street art.
+The sleepy, small-town is a 6+ hour bus ride from Phnom Penh.
+From the bus stop, you’ll take a tuk-tuk to the main area for a $2 USD ride.

 Siem Reap, Cambodia (4 days)

 It’s time for a few days of temple hopping.
 Siem Reap is a 3-hour bus ride from Battambang.
 The first thing that you’ll notice is the scorching hot weather at over 86+℉ / 30+℃.
 Prepare yourself for an afternoon break or to leave the temples early due to the heat.
 Don’t forget to hydrate often!

 Things to Do in Siem Reap in 4 Days